Historic home in Guthrie damaged by lightning strike

 “Any time we have a storm, especially with the electrical activity that we have with lightning, you always expect something to happen whether it be a house fire or an oil tank battery,” Chief Eric Harlow, with the Guthrie Fire Department, said.

 Robbins’ daughter and her husband were inside the home at the time of the fire.
+They were able to safely make it outside before crews arrived.

+"Any time you get a phone call at 2-3 a.m. you know it's not going to be good," Robbins said.
+"I'm just glad her husband had the wherewithal to get her out of bed and out of the house.
+I'm just glad they're okay," he said.